Fees and funding

 Budgeting and living expenses cover everything you will need to pay for, other than tuition fees.
 The amount you spend will depend upon your lifestyle choices.

 As a guide, most students spend between £9,000 and £15,000 per year including accommodation.

 Financial help and support

 If you have the talent and ability to succeed at Bristol, concerns about funding your studies should not stop you from applying.

 The University offers a comprehensive package of financial support to students from low-income backgrounds, in addition to the support provided by the UK government.

 The following services are also available to help you manage your money:

-On Thursday 23 June the UK voted to leave the European Union.
-Find out how this affects tuition fees for European Union applicants.
+Find out how the UK leaving the European Union affects tuition fees for European Union applicants.